medical-genomics-group/JODIE/README.md

 For information about which input parameters a program requires and how to run it, have a look at the first few lines of each program.
 Be aware that the number of genetic components is often hard-coded in the preprocessing steps, as these programs require a certain order.

+#### Limitations for JODIE:
++ JODIE is set up that all input data needs to fit into RAM.
++ NaN values within the genotype type can be taken into account with a slightly different setup.
+Code for nan value is denoted with *_nan*.
+There is an additional step to be run after step b:\
+  **get_mean_std_rmrsids.py**\
+   Calculating mean and standard deviations for each column, looping over all chromosome, and merging rmrsid files\
+   Needed input:
+   + genotype files created in step a
+   + rmrsid_pheno.txt file created in step b needs to be in the same directory as genotpye files

+   Output:
+   + zarr file with means of columns
+   + zarr file with standard devations of columns
+   + merged list of rsids to remove
+   This step needs to be rerun for different phenotypes if there are individuals with missing phenotypes that are removed.

 ## Simulations
-Two types of simulations can be generated:
-1. Including a simulated genotype
-2. Using real genotype data
+Two types of simulations can be generated: a.)
+Including a simulated genotype b.)
+Using real genotype data (not inlcuding NaN values)

 #### a.)
 With simulated genotype
 The genotype matrix is simulated in the needed file format using **preprocessing_vcf_MC.py**.
 The corresponding phenotype is generated with **genY.py**.

 #### b.)
 With real genotype data
-The phenotype and effects are generated using **genY.py**.

-Steps 2 onwards are the same as for real data.
+The phenotype and effects are generated using **genY.py**, assuming that there are no NaN values within the genotype data.

 ## Association studies
 It is possible to perform association studies with the framework.
 However, special care needs to be taken if the associations are tested for each genetic component individually.
 The model is set up so that markers are either included in the model for all genetic components or not included at all.
 Therefore, if a marker is included with a high posterior inclusion probability, one needs to check for each of the genetic components if the effect size +/- standard deviation includes 0.
 If 0 is covered by effect size +/- standard deviation, there is no association.